justinsortland/mybots/README.md

 One technical limitation would be running the creature with more even more generations and randoms seeds and/or a higher population size, since this would make the evolution more random than it already is.
 Additionally, there are still some issues with movement within some of the creatures that I have been trying to tackle with the time I was given.
 However, due to the time constraint, I submitted what I could.

+Also, with regards to saving my best creature, I got an error whenever I tried pickling that was related to the pyrosim library and could not be resolved after countless hours of trying, so I unfortunately could not get a best creature to be saved.

 # Future Recommendations

 To address these limitations, running the simulation with an even higher generation and population size, which would take A LOT of time, would add to evolution even more.
 Also, if I had more time, I would carefully looking into ways to make my movement more efficient since I struggled with it.